 - Burrell Young Hooper (c1815 – January 1869)

 Emma Hooper, the only daughter of Burrell Young Hooper, married a Methodist minister from Tennessee named Nicholas Anthony.
 After Emma’s untimely death in Tennessee their oldest son, 15-year old Edward Young Anthony, ran away from home, never to return.
 He eventually acquired a medical degree and became the town doctor in a small Texas town but never mentioned or contacted his estranged family in Tennessee.
-My father was the only child of Dr. Anthony’s only child and was born and raised in his home in Omaha, Texas.
+My father was the only child of Dr. Anthony’s only child and was born and raised in the Anthony home in Omaha, Texas.
 More than thirty years after Dr. Anthony’s death, my late father and I set out to use what clues we could find to identify Edward Young Anthony’s parents.
 We were eventually successful, but knew nothing of Emma Hooper’s background until a few years ago.

 The catalyst of my renewed interest was one of those odd genealogical coincidences we sometimes uncover.
 I found a letter written in 1848 by my great-great-grandfather George Washington Baird describing being hired to guide Emma Hooper’s parents and grandmother from Springfield, Tennessee to their new home in Tuscumbia, Alabama.
 George Baird returned to Tennessee and the following year moved to Texas.
 More than sixty years later George Baird’s grandson and Burrell Hooper’s great-granddaughter met and married in a small Texas town and produced my father.